-The Awesomely Big List of Ways To Help Parents of Autistic Kids
+The Awesomely Big List Of Ways To Help Autism Families

 1. Talk about it

 Autism is a big deal.
 It takes up most of the thoughts and minutes in the day of parents as they try to learn about and help their kids, especially in the beginning.
-So don’t ignore the elephant in the room, no matter how uncomfortable or strange it might feel to you.
+So start a conversation with them about it, no matter how uncomfortable or strange it might feel to you.
 Your friends might not be ready to discuss it, or sick to death of hearing the word, but they’ll let you know and will be grateful that you cared enough to ask.

 2. Learn what you can

 Although autism is much more widely understood than it used to be, your friends still have to explain it to people all the time.
-They’re constantly answering questions - What is autism?
-How do you get it?
-Is it the same thing as Aspergers?
-Can it be cured? - and it can get tiring after a while, not to mention boring as hell.
-Having a support network of people who already know this stuff will ease their load, and it’s a great way to show them that you’re interested and want to help.
+It can get really boring and tiring after a while, so having a support network of people who already know this stuff will really ease their load (and it’s a great way to show them that you’re interested and want to help).

 3. Allow space for acceptance

 Finding out that your child is autistic can be a huge shock.
-Suddenly everything that your friends knew about parenting has changed - they’re confused about where to go from here, unsure what the future will be like and scrambling to learn a whole new set of instructions that weren’t in the baby manuals.
+Suddenly everything that your friends knew about parenting has changed – they might be feeling confused about where to go from here, unsure what the future will be like and scrambling to learn a whole new set of rules.
 They might be worried, scared or wondering if they can cope.
-So don’t expect them to be on top of all that right away, give them time to accept this new path that they’re on.
+So don’t expect them to be on top of all that right away, give them time to accept this new path they’re on.